ayusek/BPlus-Trees-Implementation/README.md

 # BPlus-Trees-Implementation

-This is a simulation of BPlus Trees using files, done as a part of the course assignment for CS315A at IIT Kanpur.
+This is a simulation of BPlus Trees using files, done as a part of the course assignment for **CS315A(Principles of Data Base Systems) at IIT Kanpur**.
 I have implemented a B-Plus Tree which supports the following

 1. Search
 2. Range Search